aaronEberhart/fOWL/README.md

 FIXME: description

 ## Usage
-This program requires Leiningen.
+This program requires [Leiningen]{https://leiningen.org/}.
 To run a program, simply type code in main or your own files, then run the command

 lein run